- About Us

 If you donate money to us, we figure you may want to hear news from us.
 So when you donate online, we’ll give you the chance to sign up to one of our mailing lists – but you don’t have to take it.

-Buying a product or signing up to a course or using one of our community services
+Buying a product, signing up to a course or using one of our community services

-When you buy a product or sign up to a course or use one of our community services, we may give you the chance to sign up to one of our mailing lists (or of course, you may already have signed up to one).
+When you buy a product, sign up to a course or use one of our community services, we may give you the chance to sign up to one of our mailing lists (or of course, you may already have signed up to one).
 But you don’t have to do so.

-If you are not signed up to one of our mailing lists, we will only use your information to contact your for something transactional about that product (i.e. delivery status) or the event / course (i.e. instructions on how to get to the venue) or community services (i.e. details on how to get involved).
+If you are not signed up to one of our mailing lists, we will only use your information to contact you for something transactional about that product (i.e. delivery status), course (i.e. instructions on how to get to the venue) or community services (i.e. details on how to get involved).

-If you get in touch to say you want to withdraw your consent for us to hold and process your data for marketing purposes, we’ll immediately remove you from all the mailing lists you’re currently subscribed to.
+If you get in touch with us to say you want to withdraw your consent for us to hold and process your data for marketing purposes, we’ll immediately remove you from all the mailing lists you’re currently subscribed to.

-We’ll then do an internal trawl to find out exactly what data we hold on you across the Oasis family in the UK.
-This may take a couple of weeks.
+We’ll then do an internal trawl to find out exactly what data we hold on you across the organsiations listed in the introduction of this privacy notice.

 There are a few people that we may HAVE to share your data with.
 For example, if you’ve given money to us and claimed gift aid (again, thank you) than we have to share that info with HMRC.
 Similarly your donation may have been processed through PayPal and we use various other financial management systems where we would enter some of your data.